 Photo four: Glyphosate 44 oz. at 8 inches in Honey Lake Valley at time of harvest.
-Notice chlorotic plants and
+Notice chlorotic plants and some dead stems down in the understory.

 Photo five: Glyphosate 44 oz. at 8 inches at time of harvest after the center of the plot was cut with the harvester.
-Dead stems are very apparent from the side view down in the understory of the alfalfa stand, many more are seen
+Dead stems are very apparent from the side view down in the understory of the alfalfa stand, many more are seen from this view than the top view.